222320753/PRP-GitHub-portfolio/README.md

 I recorded my mock interview where I applied the CAR method and answered questions like “What is your greatest weakness?” and “Tell me about yourself”.
 I then uploaded the video to my GitHub profile.

 **Result:**
-I recorded a mock interview where I displayed the interview I learnt.
+I recorded a mock interview where I displayed the interview skills I learnt.

 ---